Job Standard for Online Program Consultant

 - Able to assimilate and organize materials and ideas to communicate them effectively in a variety of forms.

-- Must be able to establish and maintain effective working relationships with and elicit cooperation from administrators, faculty, staff, external partners/stakeholders, and co-workers on complex issues.
+- Must be able to establish and maintain effective working relationships with all stakeholders

 60% of Time the Online Program Consultant must: